 - Review and signature of contract, at which point funds will be released.

 - A small holdback will be retained until a Final Report and images are submitted, and the RCGS Flag is returned.

 - Complete the application form, even if the information is available in that amazing portfolio or website you put together.
 We do not look for missing information!

 - Be concise — we review a lot of proposals; well written, catchy proposals have a much higher rate of success

 - Make sure the application is clear and concise; repetition is a waste of application space and does NOT enhance an application; quite the contrary!

 - Expedition Firsts: Many applicants claim that their project will be a “FIRST”.
 Be sure that it is and in the spirit of reconciliation respect that Canada’s indigenous peoples have, in many cases, already been there.
 Please be respectful in these claims of “FIRST”.
 The fact that it doesn’t appear in Colonial literature does not make it a “FIRST”.

 - Stick to the word limits

-- The folks reviewing the applications have a broad range of knowledge and expertise (we do background checks) and may have even been where you want to go.
+- The committee members reviewing the applications have a broad range of knowledge and expertise.
+We do background checks and may even have been where you want to go.
 Make sure you have done your homework!